 A reader should also take note of the fact that almost every stanza is one complete, if somewhat drawn out, phrase.
 Almost every end mark which occurs throughout the text, save for a few moments, are at the end of the eighth line of each stanza.

 Summary of Waking Early Sunday Morning

-The poem begins with the speaker describing a monumental effort which is rewarded by only death.
-These thoughts are followed by a downward spiral which starts with memories of boyhood.
+The poem begins with the speaker describing a monumental effort that is rewarded by only death.
+These thoughts are followed by a downward spiral that starts with memories of boyhood.
 He remembers when there was no reason to worry about waking up in the morning or what life would bring.

 The poem concludes with the speaker stating that if things continue the way they are, which he thinks they will, the future generations will suffer.
 The earth will become a planet aimlessly floating through space with a population that doesn’t take the time to consider the bigger questions of life.

 to clear the top on the last try,

 In the first stanza of ‘Waking Early Sunday Morning’ the speaker begins by describing an experience, or set of emotions, he wishes he could have.
 He is seeking out a moment in which he doesn’t feel as a “chinook / salmon does.”
 This fish is described as “jumping and falling” as it attempts to make its way up…

 It tries to “nose” it’s way up through the water a number of times.
 There are moments in which it becomes “weak-fleshed” and “raw-jawed,” exhausted with the attempts.
 Eventually though, it “clear[s] the top on the last try.”
 These efforts have taken the salmon to the brink of death.
 It is still, as the speaker says, “alive enough to spawn and die.”